sourcegraph/jetbrains/TESTING.md

 2. Create new chat
 3. User doesn't see model dropdown

-### Enterprise account
+### Cody Enterprise - Cody Gateway Instance

 #### Chat

-1. Login to Cody Enterprise account
+1. Login to the Cody Enterprise Gateway Instance
-2. Create new chat
+2. Create a new chat
-3. User should see the default model in the dropdown but is unable to change it
+3. User should not be able to change the LLM model on the chat window
+4. Ask Cody a question in the new chat window.

 #### Commands

-1. Login to Cody Enterprise account
+1. Login to the Cody Enterprise Cody Gateway Instance
 2. Go to commands panel
 3. Trigger command
+4. Command should be executed

+#### Completions

+1. Login to the Cody Enterprise Cody Gateway Instance
+2. Generate a completion using the manual-trigger key binding on any primary languages (Javascript, Typescript, TypescriptReact, Python, Go).

+### Cody Enterprise - AWS Bedrock Instance

+#### Chat

+1. Login to the Cody Enterprise AWS Bedrock Instance
+2. Create a new chat
+3. User should not be able to change the LLM model on the chat window
+4. Ask Cody a question in the new chat window.

+#### Commands

+1. Login to the Cody Enterprise AWS Bedrock Instance
+2. Go to commands panel
+3. Trigger command
-4. Command should be executed with default model
+4. Command should be executed

+#### Completions

+1. Login to the Cody Enterprise AWS Bedrock Instance
+2. Generate a completion using the manual-trigger key binding on any primary languages (Javascript, Typescript, TypescriptReact, Python, Go).

 ## Other